sergiotapia/magnex/README.md

 ## Dependencies

-**It has no dependencies!**

 This library uses Erlang's built in httpc http/1.1 client to perform all web requests.

-We also require a JSON parser, which you will configure in your app and tell Magnex about.
+A JSON parser, which you will configure in your app and tell Magnex about.

-We won't add more deps to your project.
-Period.
+A HTML parser, Floki.

 ## Setup